Top 10 Eddie Money Songs

 'Two Tickets to Paradise'

 Mallaber's galloping cadence sets the stage for a relentless career- and album-opening cut, only to be upstaged by Lyon's searching rumination on the guitar.
 So where does Money fit into all of this?
 He's only himself, a regular guy who has bigger dreams than he can probably afford - and but one chance, it seems, to make them all come true.
 It seems everything worked out in the end: Money later cashed in with this song via a popular national commercial for Geico insurance.

 Money was one of earliest '70s-era rockers to take full advantage of the icon-making power of MTV, with this collaboration with Carter - featuring a wild child portrayed by Apollonia Kotero - as the best-remembered example.
 From his sideways mouthing of Lyon's early cluck of a riff, to his cockeyed wonder as Kotero's character involves him in a drag race, to his unbridled salaciousness after she wins it all, Money served as a full cast of characters in his own video production.

 'Baby Hold On'

-Money's essential worries about how he'll shape up - in the song, he's talking about a relationship; but you can easily apply it to a just-beginning career away from the family business - still give this song its sentimental power.
+Money's essential worries about how he'll shape up - in the song, he's talking about a relationship; but you can easily apply it to a just-beginning career away from the family business - still give this song its sentimental power and its place atop our list of the Top 10 Eddie Money Songs.
 The late singer Jo Baker, of the Elvin Bishop band, does the rest.
 Doubling Money's vocal, save for a prototypical mid-song breakdown, she underscores this song's latent hopefulness in the face of crushing adversity.
 And that, in the end, may be Money's greatest gift of all: The idea that anyone can do anything, if they dream big and then stick with it.